Demonology Warlock Best Covenants, Soulbinds, and Conduits — Dragonflight 10.0.2

 Kyrian: Scouring Tithe

 Kyrian have a strong single-target ability, but it is somewhat neutered by the very demanding upkeep, which ultimately costs 3 shards per minute.
 While the DPS of Scouring Tithe itself is among the highest, the fact that you are renouncing 1 shard every 20 seconds makes it prohibitive on setups with lot of active abilities and can potentially interfere with Tyrant setups.
-That said, the Soulbind is decent, especially with Kleia and Pointed Courage.
+That said, the Soulbind is decent.

 Necrolord: Decimating Bolt

 Once the default pick for any Warlock specialisation, Necrolord are now tied for the best Covenant option, trading mobility for superior output at later Renown levels, with an emphasis on single-target scenarios.
-Emeni Soulbind remains powerful, especially in group content when multiple people are sporting it, but the newly buffed Bonesmith Heirmir is the surprise winner.
+Emeni Soulbind remains powerful, especially in group content when multiple people are sporting it, but the buffed Plague Deviser Marileth is the surprise winner.
 A very compelling choice, especially when paired with Destruction as off-spec or when played as single spec.

 Venthyr: Impending Catastrophe